 - 9 Medium Density Residential Development - a.
 Location: Within the areas as indicated on the Pukehāngi Heights Development Area Structure Plan. - b.
 Urban Design Assessment: An Urban Design Assessment shall be provided with any resource consent application.
 The assessment shall be prepared by a suitably qualified urban design professional and shall set out the development objectives and design principles and address all matters of discretion in A5.2.6.2. - c.
-Minimum parent net site area: 1500m2. - d.
-Minimum net site area per dwelling: 200m2. - e.
+Minimum parent net site area: 1500m. - d.
+Minimum net site area per dwelling: 200m. - e.
 Maximum height: 9m. - f.
-Private outdoor living space: - Ground floor unit: A minimum of 25m2 being able to accommodate a 4m diameter circle situated adjacent to one of the main living areas of the dwelling on the northern, eastern, or western side of the property; - ii.
-Upper floor unit: A minimum of 10m2 being able to accommodate a 2.5m diameter circle situated adjacent to one of the main living areas; and - iii.
-Any outdoor living space provided shall be exclusive of any access space. - g.
-Storage and service space: A minimum of 5m2 of open space per dwelling that can accommodate a 2m diameter circle. - 10 Community, Retail and Commercial Activities - a.
-Location: Within each of the areas indicated on the Pukehāngi Heights Development Area Structure Plan the following activities may occur.
+Private outdoor living space: - Ground floor unit: A minimum of 25m being able to accommodate a 4m diameter circle situated adjacent to one of the main living areas of the dwelling on the northern, eastern, or western side of the property; - Upper floor unit: A minimum of 10m being able to accommodate a 2.5m diameter circle situated adjacent to one of the main living areas; and

-- i.
-Convenience retail activities not exceeding 600m2 in total gross floor area within each centre provided that any one tenancy shall be limited to a maximum of 300m2; - ii.
+- Any outdoor living space provided shall be exclusive of any access space. - g.
+Storage and service space: A minimum of 5m of open space per dwelling that can accommodate a 2m diameter circle. - 10 Community, Retail and Commercial Activities - a.
+Location: Within each of the areas indicated on the Pukehāngi Heights Development Area Structure Plan the following activities may occur. - Convenience retail activities not exceeding 600m in total gross floor area within each centre provided that any one tenancy shall be limited to a maximum of 300m; - ii.
 Offices; - iii.
-Café: Up to 200m2 net floor area; and - iv.
-Early Childhood Centre: Up to 50 Children.
+Café: Up to 200m net floor area; and - iv.
+Early Childhood Centre: Up to 50 Children. - 11 The performance standards in A5.2.3.4 Performance Standards Subdivision shall apply, where relevant, to any proposed land use that occurs prior to subdivision.